cilium/tetragon/docs/content/en/docs/getting-started/install-k8s.md

 ### Deploy demo application

 To explore Tetragon its helpful to have a sample workload.
-Here wu use the Cilium HTTP application, but any workload would work equally well.
+Here we use the Cilium HTTP application, but any workload would work equally well.

 To use our [demo